Obtain IRS Tax Relief to Stop a Bank Levy and Wage Garnishment

-An IRS wage garnishment can be devastating to a taxpayer’s cash flow – making it impossible to pay for normal monthly expenses like rent/mortgage, car payments, utilities and food.
-Worse, an IRS bank levy can take all of a taxpayer’s hard-earned savings suddenly.
+IRS tax relief to stop a bank levy or wage garnishment is a must.
+Cash is king.
+A bank levy can be devastating to a taxpayer’s cash flow – making it impossible to pay for normal monthly expenses like rent/mortgage, car payments, utilities and food.
+Worse, a wage garnishment can take a significant portion a taxpayer’s hard-earned income.
+Income needed to survive.

 Can the IRS take my money?

-The IRS could impose a levy upon a taxpayer who the IRS believes has the ability to pay taxes but won’t pay.
+Without IRS tax relief, the IRS could impose a levy upon a taxpayer who the IRS believes has the ability to pay taxes but won’t pay.
 The levy is comprised of two prongs: seizing assets and garnishing wages.
 The IRS may levy (seize) cash and cash-equivalent assets such as bank accounts, social security benefits, and retirement income.
+The IRS bank levy is the most common levy.
 The IRS also may seize a taxpayer’s real property and personal property and sell the property to satisfy the tax debt – including cars, boats, and real estate.
 In addition, any future federal tax refunds or state income tax refunds that the taxpayer’s due may be seized and applied to the federal tax liability.

 The IRS is authorized to garnish wages and seize bank accounts “by levy upon all property and rights to property … belonging to such person or on which there is a lien … for the payment of such tax.”26 U.S.C. § 6331(a).